gwillig/foodwatch/README.md

 #todo:
 * Finish test
 * Finish media query
+* Create a pwa app
 * Add function to add to delete
+* Add new tab to show the vitamin of each food
+* Add Multiuser again
+* Impro

 The CIpipline is realized with azure devops.